00rders/LAB_NOTES/PERSONAL_STUDY/PROJECTS/GEEK-SQUAD/best-practices.md

 ## 🔐 Data Safety SOP

 Before you touch:
-- Ask if any data is mission-critical
+- Ask what data matters to them most
 - Confirm backup status or offer it
 - During OS reinstalls or resets: default to **data preservation mode** unless told otherwise
 - Use external SSD or cloud tools when needed